sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 ### `detect`

 Detects objects in an image using models from Ultralytics.
 This tool requires pre-downloaded models.
 Use the `download-yolo-models` command to download models before using this tool.
 If objects aren't common, consider using a specialized model.
+This tool can optionally return segmentation masks or polygons if a segmentation model (e.g., one ending in '-seg.pt') is used.

 - **Required arguments:**
   - `input_path` (string): Full path to the input image
 - **Optional arguments:**
   - `confidence` (float): Confidence threshold for detection (0.0 to 1.0).
 Default is 0.75
   - `model_name` (string): Model name to use for detection (e.g., 'yoloe-11s-seg.pt', 'yolov8m.pt').
 Default is 'yoloe-11l-seg-pf.pt'
+  - `return_geometry` (boolean): If True, returns segmentation masks or polygons for detected objects.
+Default is False.
+  - `geometry_format` (string): Format for returned geometry: 'mask' or 'polygon'.
+Default is 'mask'.
 - **Returns:** dictionary containing:
   - `image_path`: Path to the input image
   - `detections`: List of detected objects, each with:
     - `class`: Class name of the detected object
     - `confidence`: Confidence score (0.0 to 1.0)
     - `bbox`: Bounding box coordinates [x1, y1, x2, y2]
+    - `mask` (optional): A binary numpy array representing the object's mask.
+Included if `return_geometry` is True and `geometry_format` is 'mask'.
+    - `polygon` (optional): A list of points `[x, y]` describing the object's contour.
+Included if `return_geometry` is True and `geometry_format` is 'polygon'.

 **Example Claude Request:**